Diagnostic Pathways – Australia

 We all know too well the challenges people face in receiving a hypermobility diagnosis, both in Australia and all over the world.
-I hope that one-day hypermobility will be picked up and diagnosed by primary care physicians, but until that day, we need to map out how patients are most likely to get a correct diagnosis.
+We hope that one-day hypermobility diagnosis in Australia (and around the world) will be standard practice.
+Until that day, we need to map out how patients are most likely to get a correct diagnosis.

 If you read this information and find any errors, please let us know by email.
 Also, if you know any alternative routes of diagnosis in your Australian State or Territory, we would be keen to hear about it.
 At this stage, the pathways for hypermobility diagnosis that are listed here are purely through the public health system.